aymen94/reactflix/README.md

 Api by: themoviedb.org

-# Coming soon publish back-end
+# coming Soon will also release backend
 Follow me to stay up to date

 -----------------------------------------------------------